Inheritance Tax in the United Kingdom

 What is this right?

-- Residence nil-rate band: An extra £175,000 if you leave your home to your children or grandchildren
+- Residence nil-rate band: an extra £175,000 if you leave your home to your direct descendants — children, grandchildren, stepchildren.

-- Combined: Up to £500,000 tax-free for an individual, or £1 million for a married couple/civil partners (as the unused allowance passes to the surviving partner)
+- Combined: up to £500,000 tax-free for an individual, or £1 million for a married couple or civil partnership, because the unused band on the first death transfers to the survivor.

 When does it apply?